There’s an old saying “what a difference a day makes.”

 Third, you must spend time with your mentor.

-Would you be excited if Warren Buffett, Bill Gates or Donald Trump were to agree to become your personal mentor?
+Would you be excited if some mega business owner agreed to become your personal mentor?

-If you had unlimited access to their combined wisdom. . .how would you get to know what they know?
+If you had unlimited access to the combined wisdom of his or her staff. . .how would you get to know what they know?

 Would you do whatever it took to spend that time with them?
 Of course, you would if you wanted to learn everything they know.